Nastran: History

 The 1964 annual review of NASA's structural dynamics research program revealed that the research centers were separately developing structural analysis software that was specific to their own needs.
 The review recommended that a single generic software program should be used instead.
 In response, an ad hoc committee was formed.
 The committee determined that no existing software could meet their requirements.
 They suggested establishing a cooperative project to develop this software and created a specification that outlined the capabilities for the software.

 A contract was awarded to Computer Sciences Corporation (CSC) to develop the software.
 The first name used for the program during its development in the 1960s was GPSA, an acronym for General Purpose Structural Analysis.
-The eventual formal name approved by NASA for the program, NASTRAN, is an acronym formed from NASA STRucture ANalysis.
+The eventual formal name approved by NASA for the program, NASTRAN, is an acronym formed from NASA STRuctural ANalysis.
 The NASTRAN system was released to NASA in 1968.
 In the late 1960s, the MacNeal-Schwendler Corporation (MSC) started to market and support its own version of NASTRAN, called MSC/NASTRAN (which eventually became MSC.Nastran).
 The original software architecture was developed by Joe Mule (NASA) and Gerald Sandler (NASA), and Stephen Burns (University of Rochester).

 NASTRAN software application was written to help design more efficient space vehicles such as the Space Shuttle.
 NASTRAN was released to the public in 1971 by NASA's Office of Technology Utilization.
 The commercial use of NASTRAN has helped to analyze the behavior of elastic structures of any size, shape, or purpose.
-For example, the automotive industry uses the program to design front suspension systems and steering linkages.
-It is also used in designing railroad tracks and cars, bridges, power plants, skyscrapers, and aircraft.
+It is used for example in designing railroad tracks, cars, bridges, power plants, skyscrapers, aircraft and many more.
 The program alone was estimated to have returned $701 million in cost savings from 1971 to 1984.
 NASTRAN was inducted into the U.S. Space Foundation's Space Technology Hall of Fame in 1988, one of the first technologies to receive this prestigious honor.

 The NASTRAN program has evolved over many versions.
 Each new version contains enhancements in analysis capability and numerical performance.
 Today, NASTRAN is widely used throughout the world in the aerospace, automotive and maritime industries.
-It has been claimed that NASTRAN is the industry standard for basic types of analysis for aerospace structures, e.g. linear, elastic, static, and dynamic analyses.

 In 2001 the NASA released with the "NASA Classics" package also the NASTRAN source code to the public via Open Channel Software for fees.